not-fl3/macroquad/README.md

+# Reimagining macroquad

-# Disclaimer on this branch
+*Disclaimer on this branch*

 The idea here - anything goes, the more ideas are going to be tried - the better.
 Implement first, think later kind of thing.